impstation/hosting-config-example/README.md

 NOTE: doing an `apt update` with a new dotnet runtime will cause needrestart to try to automatically restart stuff.
 You can put `byobu-watchdog` in the blocklist in needrestart config to prevent hiccups

 ## Nginx config
 Nginx is the web server running our proxies and stuff.
-The setup is all in `/etc/nginx/sites-available/ss14` and should be commented and self explanatory.
+The setup is all in `/etc/nginx/sites-available/ss14` and should be commented and somewhat self explanatory.
+You will need the docs, links at the end.

 TLS stuff was set up with `certbot --nginx -d impstation.gay -d cdn.impstation.gay -d grafana.impstation.gay` and then copying some bits around to config sections it missed.